sameers91/AirBnB_clone/README.md

 # AirBnB_clone
-This is th e project on the HBNB AirBNB clone
+This is the project on the HBNB AirBNB clone

 ## Authors
 Larry Kipkemoi